 Tools to Elevate Your Boondocking to the Next Level

 Electric Chainsaw – If you plan to gather firewood, you will definitely find dead and down branches that are too thick to break with your hands.
 This is where a chainsaw comes in.
 Getting an electric chainsaw is ideal because they run much more quietly, and don’t draw the attention of forest rangers (see them on Amazon).
+Electric chainsaws made by EGO are highly popular.
 It’s not that cutting dead wood is illegal, it’s that forest rangers are sensitive to the sound of gas-powered chainsaws and are very vigilant against illegal tree cutting.

 Firewood Tongs – When you a start a campfire, you’re going to want a good pair of firewood tongs to rearrange charcoal placement for ideal flame (see it on Amazon).
 Make sure to get tongs designed for one-handed operation because the larger ones designed for two hands are too clumsy for smaller pieces of wood.

 Solar Generator – These are expensive, but they are just so handy (see it on Amazon).
 You get a 1,000 watt inverter to power light-duty electronics like a radio, television, laptop, and phones.
 It can even power a tire inflator, recharge the battery for a cordless drill, run a food processor, even a run mini-fridge for awhile… When you get something that comes with its own solar panel, you can set it on the roof of your vehicle and get free power everyday.

 Cordless Vacuum – When you’re boondocking, you will track sand, gravel, and other debris into your RV or vehicle.
 A vacuum that runs off of battery is best because you don’t have to fire up the generator to use it.
 The Dewalt Cordless Wet-Dry Vacuum is great (see it on Amazon), or get whatever power tool brand that you already have batteries for.